Land mine: Second World War

 Tens of millions of mines were laid in the Second World War, particularly in the deserts of North Africa and the steppes of Eastern Europe, where the open ground favored tanks.
 However, the first country to use them was Finland.
 They were defending against a much larger Soviet force with over 6,000 tanks, twenty times the number the Finns had; but they had terrain that was broken up by lakes and forests, so tank movement was restricted to roads and tracks.
 Their defensive line, the Mannerheim Line, integrated these natural defenses with mines, including simple fragmentation mines mounted on stakes.

 While the Germans were advancing rapidly using blitzkrieg tactics, they did not make much use of mines.
 After 1942, however, they were on the defensive and became the most inventive and systematic users of mines.
 Their production shot up and they began inventing new types of mines as the Allies found ways to counter the existing ones.
 To make it more difficult to remove antitank mines, they surrounded them with S-mines and added anti-handling devices that would explode when soldiers tried to lift them.
 They also took a formal approach to laying mines and they kept detailed records of the locations of mines.

-In the Second Battle of El Alamein in 1942, the Germans prepared for an Allied attack by laying about half a million mines in two fields running across the entire battlefield and five miles deep.
+In the Second Battle of El Alamein in 1942, the Germans prepared for an Allied attack by laying about half a million mines in two fields running across the entire battlefield and 5 mi deep.
 Nicknamed the "Devil's gardens", they were covered by 88 mm anti-tank guns and small-arms fire.
 The Allies prevailed, but at the cost of over half their tanks; 20 percent of the losses were caused by mines.

 The Soviets learned the value of mines from their war with Finland, and when Germany invaded they made heavy use of them, manufacturing over 67 million.
 At the Battle of Kursk, which put an end to the German advance, they laid over a million mines in eight belts with an overall depth of 35 km.